jendatx/Grok-Git/README.md

 There's a great way to set your prompt to always include repo status (as in "what branch am I in?"), using a nice git-prompt.sh shell script by Shawn O. Pearce.
 I've got it in my user directory & love it.
 It's distributed under the GNU General Public License.

 # Level-up Team GitHub Usage

+## Collaboration
+* Etiquette I've learned

+`git fetch`
+* gets the team goodies from the remote, so you can checkout the code in the branches they've committed

 ## Manage Upstream
 * Keep your fork up to date by adding another remote to your clone, typically called upstream